Chapter 12: Travels and Trials

 “My fault?”
 Heat burned his ears and his throat tightened.
 “How could you even think-?”

 “I didn’t trust him.”
-Junia gestured to their abandoned camp, “And now here we are, without a single thing to our name!”
+Silver Paladin gestured to their abandoned camp, “And now here we are, without a single thing to our name!”

 “What about those two vagabonds?”
 Mylo choked out the words.
 “You didn’t ask, you just ordered everyone around.”

 Mylo gestured towards the heavens in something between frustration and a prayer.
-“People lie, Junia.”
+“People lie, Silver Paladin.”

 The Ambidextrous Amphibian, the Masked Bandit, those nameless thieves.